-NEAR-PERFECT FIN COLLARS – That provide easier insertion of the tubes into the fin cores, maximize primary-to-secondary heat transfer, and allow use of the thinnest fin stock materials.
+NEAR-PERFECT FIN COLLARS – That provide the easier insertion of the tubes into the fin cores.
+Also, this maximizes primary-to-secondary heat transfer, and allow the use of the thinnest fin stock materials.

-EXCELLENT FEED REGISTER – The improved stock piloting in the die further increases the register accuracy and the potential feeding speed of the S-C Type Feeding System.
+EXCELLENT FEED REGISTER – The improved stock piloting in the die.
+This further increases the register accuracy and the potential feeding speed of the S-C Type Feeding System.

-NO STRIPPER PINS – The absence of stripper pins aids in the stock piloting function, and eliminates the unsightly stripper pin marks from the fin surface that are unacceptable on the newer enhanced fin forms.
+NO STRIPPER PINS – The absence of stripper pins aids in the stock piloting function.
+Also it eliminates the unsightly stripper pin marks from the fin surface that are unacceptable on the newer enhanced fin forms.

-TRIDAN is very proud of its many achievements in the special machinery field, but this SuperForm FIN DIE and FEEDING SYSTEM is probably the most significant.
+TRIDAN is very proud of its many achievements in the special machinery field, but this Fin Die – RDVS SuperForm FIN DIE and FEEDING SYSTEM is probably the most significant.

 GENERAL DIE DESCRIPTION: The production application of this die is to progressively form collared holes with a specific inside diameter and height, in a prescribed geometric pattern, and from a designated fin stock material, alloy, and thickness range.